 - 1. Safeguarding children and child protection applies to all children up to the age of 18. - 2.
-For those aged 18 and over please see part 14 of the schools safeguarding quidebook. - 3.
-Safeguarding is the action taken to promote the welfare of children and protect them from harm. - 4.
-Safeguarding means: - protecting children from maltreatment - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - taking action to enable all children to have the best outcomes. - 5.
+For those aged 18 and over please see part 14 of the school's safeguarding guidebook. - WE RECOGNISE THAT KEEPING CHILDREN SAFE IN EDCUATION 2024 APPLIES TO POST 16 EDUCATION AS SET OUT IN EDUCATION & TRAINING (WELFARE OF CHILDREN) ACT 20211 - 4.
+Safeguarding is the action taken to promote the welfare of children and protect them from harm. - 5.
+Safeguarding means: - protecting children from maltreatment - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - taking action to enable all children to have the best outcomes. - 6.
 Child protection is part of the safeguarding process.
 It focuses on protecting individual children identified as suffering from, or likely to suffer, significant harm.
-This includes child protection procedures which detail how to respond to concerns about a child. - 6.
-We recognise that harm also means where a child or young person witnesses harm to another. - 7.
+This includes child protection procedures which detail how to respond to concerns about a child. - 7.
+We recognise that harm also means where a child or young person witnesses harm to another. - 8.
 Safeguarding children is everyone's responsibility.
-Everyone who comes into contact with children and families has a role to play. - 8.
-The purpose of this policy is to inform staff1, parents, volunteers, and governors about West Green School's responsibility for safeguarding children and to enable everyone to have a clear understanding of how these responsibilities should be carried out. - 9.
-We recognise that all adults, including temporary staff, volunteers, and governors, have a full and active part to play in protecting children from harm and that the child's welfare is our paramount concern. - 10.
-All staff members believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual child.
+Everyone who comes into contact with children and families has a role to play. - 9.
+The purpose of this policy is to inform staff2, parents, volunteers, and governors about our school's responsibilities (West Green) for safeguarding children and to enable everyone to have a clear understanding of how these responsibilities should be carried out.